JimLynchCodes/AngularJS-UGAT/README.md

 # AngularJS-UGAT

-# The Ultimate Guidebook for Automated Testing p
+# "Ultimate Guidebook for Automated Testing"

-# (in AngularJS 1.X)
+# AngularJS 1.X Guide

 Looking for Angular-UGAT, React-UGAT, or Java-UGAT?